A group of Long Island officers used YouTube to save ducklings from the sewer

 It took four patrol officers and two Emergency Service Unit officers working together to retrieve the ducklings.
 Together they traced the paths of the sewer systems to a nearby reservoir where they could hear the ducklings in distress.

-The officers then utilized the YouTube app on their phones to launch a series of mother duck calls in order to lure the ducklings to the opening.
-All four ducklings responded to the sounds coming from the YouTube video and waddled their way to safety.
+The officers then utilized the YouTube app on their phones to play a series of mother duck calls to lure the ducklings to the opening.
+All four ducklings responded to the sounds and waddled their way to safety.

 Officers cleaned them up and reunited the ducklings with their mother in a nearby creek.